Dajti: Biodiversity

 The western slope of the mountain consists of three distinct vegetation belts.
-The lower belt, up to 600 m, is covered by Mediterranean shrubs like strawberry tree, juniper and heather; the middle belt, ascending from 600-1000 m, is dominated by an oak forest; the upper belt, above 1300-1400 m, is covered by a mixture of beech and conifer trees.
+The lower belt, up to 600 m, is covered by Mediterranean shrubs like strawberry tree, juniper and heather; the middle belt, ascending from 600 to 1000 meters, is dominated by an oak forest; the upper belt, above 1400 meters, is covered by a mixture of beech and conifer trees.
 The peak of the mountain is devoid of vegetation and serves as the base for RTSH's central antenna.

-On the eastern slope, the vegetation changes, with a smaller Mediterranean shrub area and the presence of oaks, chestnuts, and other trees which are absent on the western slope.
+On the eastern slope, the vegetation changes, with a smaller Mediterranean shrub area and the presence of oaks, chestnuts and other trees which are absent on the western slope.

 The section of the mountain and its surrounding habitat are designated as a national park.